 How would your warehouse rack perform if it happened in your area?
-With seismic requirements increasing in many parts of the country and with a better understanding of structural performance during an earthquake event, standards will continue to evolve, placing more demand on the rack design.
+With a better understanding of structural performance during an earthquake event, standards will continue to evolve, placing more demand on the rack design.

 Per our in-house industry expert Arlin Keck PE, “Old habits are hard to break.
 Unfortunately, that also pertains to old perceptions.
 Many of us remember when the only time that seismic design was considered was for installations going into California (and possibly the St. Louis – Memphis corridor).
 As the recent earthquake in Lake Erie illustrated, that is no longer the case.
 When purchasing new storage racks, it behooves the end user to choose a rack manufacturer (that) is an R-Mark certified member of the Rack Manufacturers Institute, to design your racking system to assure that the structure is seismic-compliant.”